11 of the most famous ransomware examples

 • Exploiting Software Vulnerabilities: Cybercriminals exploit vulnerabilities in operating systems, software applications, or network devices to gain unauthorized access and install ransomware.
 Regularly applying security patches and updates is essential to minimize the chances of exploitation.

-• Social Engineering and Phishing: Deceptive techniques, such as tricking users into clicking malicious links or providing sensitive information, can lead to ransomware installation.
+• Social Engineering and Phishing: Deceptive techniques, such as tricking users into clicking malicious links or providing sensitive information, are also key components of hacking.
 User awareness and education about phishing scams and social engineering tactics are vital preventive measures.

 Why is Ransomware so Effective?